The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 The father of Gunbreaker, Rin Karigani, made a chart showing an opener and the subsequent No Mercy Windows in a full uptime scenario.

-You can see an example of this rotation here in Rin’s 12m rotation showcase: [Endwalker Gunbreaker Opener & 12m Rotation | No Commentary](https://youtu.be/Seua-yrZC6s)
+You can see an example of this rotation here in Rin’s 12 minute rotation showcase: [Endwalker Gunbreaker Opener & 12 minute Rotation | No Commentary](https://youtu.be/Seua-yrZC6s)

 ![NM Windows](/img/jobs/gnb/gnbopener.jpg "1-2-3 No Mercy + Windows")

 The Pull is the opening of the fight which is why it will contain a Tincture of Strength.
 If you are the Main Tank ensure you have Royal Guard on to ensure enmity.
 Each subsequent window is their number after the Opener.
-I.e 1 Minute Window is 1min after the opener, 2 Minute Window is 2m later and so on. **Please note, these windows change if you adjust your opener to something else such as Keen Mercy opener.**
+For example, One Minute Window is one minute after the opener, Two Minute Window is two minute later and so on. **Please note, these windows change if you adjust your opener to something else such as Keen Mercy opener.**

 As you can see, each window contains the above abilities. **The remainder of the Solid Barrel combo** is determined by what part of the combo was rolling when entering No Mercy.
-For example, in the 2 Minute window, you would have already used Keen Edge and Brutal Shell before using No Mercy, allowing you to end on a Solid Barrel after concluding the Gnashing Fang combo.
+For example, in the two minute window, you would have already used Keen Edge and Brutal Shell before using No Mercy, allowing you to end on a Solid Barrel after concluding the Gnashing Fang combo.

 The reason we begin Gnashing Fang and use Double Down followed by Sonic Break before finishing our Gnashing Fang combo is to maximize usages.

 * The cooldown of an ability begins from the moment it is pressed.
 * If we wait until after Gnashing Fang even though it doesn’t interrupt it, then we’re just holding it for two GCDs for no reason which can lose a usage over the course of a fight.

-**Fitting 9GCDs:**\
+**Fitting Nine GCDs:**\
-A number of factors play into allowing for 9 GCDs inside No Mercy:
+A number of factors play into allowing for nine GCDs inside No Mercy:

-* Skill Speed: The time at which the No Mercy buff applies allows us just under 20 seconds to fit 9 GCDs.
-This requires us to have a GCD recast speed that fits the 9th GCD usage while No Mercy is still active.
+* Skill Speed: The time at which the No Mercy buff applies allows us just under 20 seconds to fit nine GCDs.
+This requires us to have a GCD recast speed that fits the ninth GCD usage while No Mercy is still active.
 To do this reliably and consistently, you should try to be at 2.46 or faster.
 * Latency: high ping can cause a delay in your ability to immediately recast the GCD, causing “clipping” that make it difficult or impossible to get 9/9 GCDs.
 * Most importantly, the time at which you hit No Mercy.
-The later in the GCD clock you hit No Mercy, the more you shift the buff and as such gives you more time to land the 9th GCD.
+The later in the GCD clock you hit No Mercy, the more you shift the buff and as such gives you more time to land the ninth GCD.
 This is an important piece of optimization.
 You ideally want to hit No Mercy roughly when a weaponskill icon looks like this:

 ![NoMercyClock](https://i.imgur.com/VEV9uhQ.png?1649180326 "No Mercy GCD")

 I also have a video where I touch on this.
 Although it is from Shadowbringers, it is still applicable to Endwalker.
-It can be seen here:** [How to Fit 9GCDs in No Mercy on GNB](https://youtu.be/rdNHJv7aLAg)**
+It can be seen here:** [How to Fit nine GCDs in No Mercy on GNB](https://youtu.be/rdNHJv7aLAg)**

 #### Reverse Drift

 Something to know about before we go any further is how Skill Speed affects your weaponskills.
 The more Skill Speed you have, the faster your GCD is but also the shorter the cooldown of your weaponskills.
 Failure to use Reverse Drift properly can result in messy No Mercy windows and ability placements so it’s worth looking into.

 \
 For example: at 2.41GCD (Approx 883 SKS stat) Gnashing has a CD of 29.01s, Double Down has a CD of 58.02s.
-However SKS does not affect abilities such as No Mercy, Blasting Zone, Rough Divide and Bloodfest.
+However SkS does not affect abilities such as No Mercy, Blasting Zone, Rough Divide and Bloodfest.
 Regardless of your Skill Speed, they will retain their 30s, 60s and 90s cooldowns respectively.

 What does this mean?